awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsnetworkfirewallfirewallpolicy.md

 # AwsNetworkFirewallFirewallPolicy<a name="asff-resourcedetails-awsnetworkfirewallfirewallpolicy"></a>

-The `AwsNetworkFirewallFirewallPolicy` object provides details about a firewall policy\.
+The `AwsNetworkFirewallFirewallPolicy` object provides details about an AWS Network Firewall firewall policy\.
 A firewall policy defines the behavior of a network firewall\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsNetworkFirewallFirewallPolicy` object\.
 To view descriptions of `AwsNetworkFirewallFirewallPolicy` attributes, see [AwsNetworkFirewallFirewallPolicyDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsNetworkFirewallFirewallPolicyDetails.html) in the *AWS Security Hub API Reference*\.